nixpig/anocir/README.md

 ## Usage

 ### Docker

+> [!IMPORTANT]
+>
+> Using `brownie` as a drop in replacement for `runc` in Docker is currently broken and I don't know why.
+FWIW, other runtimes seem to also be broken, so maybe it's just 'on my machine'.
+>
+> Until I get around to investigating and fixing this, you may get issues, should you choose to try it.

 By default, the Docker daemon uses the runc container runtime. `brownie` can be used as a drop-in replacement for runc.